Skip to main content

 • checking that the uploaded files are well-formed,

-• restarting the configured processes,
+• restarting the configured processes (this is delegated to config plugins),

 • establishing any direct connection to clouds.